vandavey/sslmap/README.md

 ### Automatic Installation

-To automatically install SSLMap and its required dependencies, use the PowerShell installer script.
+To automatically install SSLMap and its required dependencies, use *PowerShell* to download and execute the `install.ps1` installer script

-* Launch a *PowerShell* console, then copy and paste the following block into the console:
+* Launch a *PowerShell* console, then copy and paste the following code block into the console window:

     ```powershell
-    $httpResp = $null
     $uri = "https://raw.githubusercontent.com/vandavey/sslmap/master/install.ps1"

     try {
         # Download the installer script
         $httpResp = Invoke-WebRequest $uri -Method "GET"

-        # Pass through pipeline to bypass execution policy
+        # Pass script through pipeline to bypass execution policy
         Write-Output $httpResp.Content | powershell.exe -
     }
     catch {